Parent and Carer Information

 School Uniform and Standards

 To wear a uniform with pride says something special about a child belonging to a school.
 As such, our children will be expected to wear a uniform throughout their time at Cambrai.
 The school colour is grey.
-Grey jumpers with an embroidered logo can be purchased by following the link below.
+Grey jumpers with an embroidered logo can be purchased by following the link below, however non-branded items of clothing are equally fine – no branded items are compulsory in our school.

 all children to wear black school shoes